Importance of the X-ray edge singularity for the detection of relic neutrinos in the PTOLEMY project: Introduction

 Although it has been demonstrated that a $40$~meV energy resolution of the beta-electron detector is within the reach of today's technology~\cite{ptolemy_collaboration_neutrino_2019}, the task of the fabrication of the neutrino target remains a serious challenge.
 The difficulty stems from the conflicting requirements of sufficiently high sample size on the one hand and sufficiently low probability of information loss to inelastic scattering on the other.
-In particular, detectors using gas-phase Tritium as a neutrino target, such as KATRIN, fall short of the required resolution~\cite{collaboration2005katrin}.
-Today, the most promising proposal addressing the issue is the the solid state setup put forward by the PTOLEMY collaboration ~\cite{baracchini_ptolemy_2018, ptolemy_collaboration_neutrino_2019, betts_development_2013}.
-In this design the required density of radioactive material will achieved by creating a stack of two-dimensional graphene sheets covered by $^3\rm H.$ Inelastic collisions will be avoided thanks to beta-electrons being emitted into the empty space between the graphene sheets, whereupon they will guided into the calorimeter by a cleverly designed electromagnetic guidance system.
+In particular, detectors using gas-phase Tritium as a neutrino target, such as KATRIN, fall short of the required resolution~\cite{collaboration2005katrin} due to complications arising from inelastic collisions of electrons with ionised gas.
+Today, the most promising proposal addressing the issue is the solid state setup put forward by the PTOLEMY collaboration ~\cite{baracchini_ptolemy_2018, ptolemy_collaboration_neutrino_2019, betts_development_2013}.
+In this design, the required density of radioactive material will be achieved by creating a stack of two-dimensional graphene sheets covered by $^3\rm H.$ Inelastic collisions are avoided due to the emission of beta-electrons into the empty space between the graphene sheets, from where the electrons are guided into the calorimeter with the help of a cleverly designed electromagnetic guidance system.

 While the PTOELMY design offers an appealing solution to one issue, it also encounters a range of challenges of its own.
 Recently, it was pointed out that trapping Tritium on a solid state surface leads to a substantial loss of energy resolution due to the zero-point motion of the nucleus \cite{PhysRevD.104.116004}.
-Different strategies of resolving this problem have been discussed such as ingeneering of the trapping geometry \cite{apponi2022heisenberg}, or using heavier emitters may work \cite{mikulenko2021can,brdar2022empirical}, however none of them is free of difficulty.
+Different mitigation strategies have been discussed such as engineering of the trapping potential~\cite{apponi2022heisenberg}, or use of heavier emitters~\cite{Vadim2023, mikulenko2021can1,juget2023measurement, brdar2022empirical, kostensalo2023microscopic, deGroot_2023}, however, none of them is free of difficulty.